Paolo Marinelli

-Paolo Marinelli (born 10 April 1995) is a Croatian professional basketball player for Kvarner 2010 of the Croatian second-tier First Men's Basketball League.
-Standing at 1.91 m, he plays at the point guard position.
+Paolo Marinelli (born 10 April 1995) is a Croatian professional basketball player for the Fiorenzuola Bees of the Italian Serie A2.
+Standing at 1.91 m (6' 3") he plays at the point guard position.

 Professional career

-Marinelli started playing basketball for the youth selection of KK Jadran, before joining Akademija Vujčić in 2011.
+Marinelli started playing basketball for the youth selection of KK Jadran before joining Akademija Vujčić in 2011.
 He made his senior debut against KK Alkar in A-1 Liga in February 2012, when he played 7 minutes.
-After his debut he became regular player for Split, playing in A-1 Liga and Adriatic League.
+After his debut, he became a regular player for Split, playing in A-1 Liga and Adriatic League.

 In August 2013, Marinelli signed four-year contract with Union Olimpija.

-In his first season in Ljubljana, Marinelli had a minor role in the team, playing 9 games in Adriatic League.
+In his first season in Ljubljana, Marinelli had a minor role in the team, playing 9 games in the Adriatic League.

-After struggling with injuries in Olimpija roster in November 2014 Marinelli got more chances on the pitch.
+After struggling with injuries in the Olimpija roster in November 2014, Marinelli got more chances on the pitch.
 On 3 December 2014, he scored a career-high 18 points in an 89 - 67 win over Szolnoki Olaj KK (Round 8, Eurocup).

 On 11 August 2015 he was loaned to Kvarner 2010 of the Croatian A-1 Liga for the 2015–16 season.

 On 7 November 2021, Marinelli signed in Belgium with Belfius Mons-Hainaut of the BNXT League.

 In December 2021, Marinelli signed with Évreux of the French second-tier Pro B league.